 What motivates you to train each day?
 And how do you push yourself on days that you don’t feel like training?

 I am self-motivated to train because I have my eyes on the prize and I like to go to bed knowing that I am better than I was the day before.
 I know missing one day of training can delay my end goal for up to 6 months, so I like to make every day, every hour, and every rep count.
-Just like every other person, I have days that I struggle to stay motivated, but I have random alarms through my day that go off and remind me of why I train.
-The tone of this alarm is however Dr Eric Thomas’ voice; Dr Thomas is the top inspirational speaker in the world at the moment.
+Just like every other person, I have days that I struggle to stay motivated, but I have random alarms through my day that go off in my mind and remind me of why I train.
+The tone of this alarm is Dr Eric Thomas’ voice; Dr Thomas is the top inspirational speaker in the world at the moment.

 What does a typical training day look like for you?
 I’m curious to know how much time is allocated to track workouts versus strength workouts.
 Can you give an example of both a track workout as well as a strength workout, and how long each takes?